Androz2091/DiscordEconomyBot/README.md

   * `Pay` (allows you to send credits to other members)
   * `Leaderboard` (display the first 20 members (for credits))
   * `Premium` (admin-only, this command define if a member is premium... or not)
-  * `Cooldow` (admin-only, this command allows you to reinitialize a member's cooldown for a certain command)
+  * `Cooldown` (admin-only, this command allows you to reinitialize a member's cooldown for a certain command)
   * `Setcredits` (admin-only, this command allows you to define the number of credits of a member)

 # Setup